If you are doing Scrum but the Scrum Master tells the team what to do then you may be missing the point.

 The term Socratic questioning is used to describe a kind of questioning in which an original question is responded to as though it were an answer.
 This in turn forces the first questioner to reformulate a new question in light of the progress of the discourse.

 Using this method a Scrum Master can “guide” a Development Team through the muddy waters of finding solutions to problems without enforcing their views or restricting the creativity of the Development Team.

 Groups that defer to a person of higher status will miss many good ideas, and fail to tap and develop the talents of the entire group.

 -Esther Derby: Why Group Dynamics and Interpersonal Skills Matter

-In addition the Scrum Master should never provide the team with options, as this this removes the responsibility of the Development Team to make decisions and may limit the options that the Development Team creates.
+In addition the Scrum Master should never provide the team with options, unless they are specifically asked by the team for their opinion or their assistance.
+This removes the responsibility of the Development Team to make decisions and may limit the options that the Development Team creates.
 If they are provided with options they are unlikely to try to formulate their own and if that option fails they can claim it is the responsibility of the person who provided that option and not of the Development Team.